Established in 1907 by Emily Paterson, Aftercare is the longest serving mental health services organisation in Australia.

 It is now more than a century later and the focus of our work has not changed.
-Our objective has always been to assist people to live independent lives in their chosen community.
-Our strength has always resided in the people the association supports, the dedicated staff who have given generously of their time and the many volunteer board members who have served throughout the years.
+Aftercare’s continued strength has always resided in the people the association supports, the dedicated staff who have given generously of their time and the many volunteer board members who have served throughout the years.
 We remain committed to supporting people with mental health concerns, and their carers, to live meaningful and productive lives, free from discrimination.